More than 3,000 tech employees are volunteering their skills to turn the tables politically

 TC: That’s significant.

-JA: hen we speak with volunteers, they say the same thing over and over, which is that this is allowing them to volunteer their time and skills in a way that’s more impactful, without having to quit a job and join someone’s campaign trail.
+JA: When we speak with volunteers, they say the same thing over and over, which is that this is allowing them to volunteer their time and skills in a way that’s more impactful, without having to quit a job and joining the campaign trail.

-Maybe it means giving up drinks with friends for a month, but 60 percent of our volunteers have never been involved in politics outside of voting and they’re very ready to help.
+Maybe it means giving up drinks with friends for a month, but 60 percent of our volunteers have never been involved in politics outside of voting, and they’re very ready to help.

 For much more on Tech for Campaigns — including how the likes of Senator Cory Booker and YC President Sam Altman are getting involved — check out its Indiegogo page here.Featured Image: Tetra Images/Getty Images